-Saltimbocca is named after a popular dish in Italy (veal topped with prosciutto and basil.)
+Saltimbocca is named after a popular dish in Italy (veal topped with prosciutto and sage.)
 Although it doesn’t look like much from the street, Saltimbocca is highly-recommended by locals and is a great spot to mingle with non-tourists.

 Try the carbonara, amatriciana, or the cacio e pepe, which are all classic Roman pasta dishes.
 The owners at Saltimbocca are very friendly and will leave you with a free glass of limoncello to help you digest your meal.

-4. Que te Pongo
+Que te Pongo

 This little caffe near Piazza Navona is the perfect spot for the fish lover in your group.
 Specializing in all things salmon, these chefs are excellent at what they do.

 This famous gelateria gets a lot of hype with tourists and locals alike, and for good reason.
 You get a generous amount of gelato at a price that can’t be beat.
 There is always a line around the corner, but it’s worth the wait.
 Try getting your gelato topped with dark chocolate glaze for a tasty treat.